 March 7, 2015

 If caught in the dilemma either marry someone who loves you or someone you love, what would be your choice?
 Most women may prefer the former because security is programmed in women's psychology.
 For women, as Eileen Chang said, love means being loved - a safety net for them and their children.
 In contrast, most men are more likely to marry someone they love because men are brought up to be the provider and protector.
-Which gives men certain advantages, since a proactive giver may end up winning the love he yearns, whereas a passive receiver could end up losing everything.
+Which gives men certain advantages, since a proactive giver may end up win the love he yearns, whereas a passive receiver could end up lose everything.
 Unfortunately, that is often the fate of those who marry security and fail to contribute.

-It may be wise for a woman to be passive during the courtship, as she needs to know that the man is worthy of her before she gives herself up to him.
+It may be wise for a woman to be reserved during the courtship, as she needs to know that the man is worthy of her before she gives herself up to him.
 But if she remains passive forever, that could be potentially problematic to the relationship.
 Women must not be deceived by the lie that men are only interested in one thing.
-That belief could cause a woman to be overly reserved and defensive, cut down her efforts and become a perfunctory partner, or rely on her beauty to exchange for security, or demand more than what she is willing to give, etc. I suspect that is relevant to the perfunctoriness of some women in tango as well.
-They sit there chatting and pay no attention to men, keep a distance from their male partner, use open hand holds to replace the embrace, prop with the arms against the man or lean backwards to avoid intimate bodily contact, dance emotionlessly, focus on the steps instead of the embrace and feelings, and neglect their responsibilities to their partner.
+That belief could cause a woman to be overly defensive, cut down her efforts and become a perfunctory partner, or rely on her beauty to trade for what she wants, or demand more than what she is willing to give, etc. I suspect that is relevant to the perfunctoriness of some women in tango as well.
+They sit there chatting and pay no attention to men, keep a distance from their partner, use open hand holds to replace the embrace, prop with the arms against the man or lean backwards to avoid intimate bodily contact, dance emotionlessly, focus on the steps instead of the embrace and feelings, and neglect their duty to their partner.
 At the same time, they expect their partner to make them totally satisfied.